 Lesson 4 OK04

-The OK04 lesson builds on OK03 by teaching how to use the timer to flash the 'OK' LED at precise intervals.
+The OK04 lesson builds on OK03 by teaching how to use the timer to flash the 'OK' or 'ACT' LED at precise intervals.
 It is assumed you have the code for the Lesson 3: OK03 operating system as a basis.

 1 A New Device